status-im/feature-specs/content/raw/chat/mutual_contacts.md

 - If a contact request item is rejected it MUST disapear from the UI
 - If a contact request item is accepted it MUST disapear from the UI
 - Clicking on this type of activity item MUST open that chat and jump to that message
+- Contact Requests MUST appear in the activity center and in the contact area of the settings

 ## Notes